 Montpellier snakes are diurnal and have high body temperatures.
 The period of activity usually goes from March to November, although due to the increase in temperatures due to climate change, these snakes are starting to be seen in other months too.

 The peak of daily activity is usually from 4 to 8 in the afternoon.
 These snakes can travel distances of about 42 meters per day and the males are territorial.

-On the other hand, they’re calm snakes that are more aggressive in the breeding season or in the face of danger.
+Besides this, they’re calm snakes that are more aggressive in the breeding season or in the face of danger.
 If they feel cornered, or that an attack is imminent, they rise and emit a loud hiss to intimidate their attackers.
-This snake will bite if it’s caught and the injury it causes is painful, due to the inoculation of venom.
+This snake will bite if it’s caught and the injury it causes is painful, due to the injection of venom.

 The venom of the Montpellier snake

 The venom of this species is neurotoxic and usually has an analgesic effect, manifesting itself with symptoms such as altered consciousness and muscle twitching, among others.
-Its bite is not usually serious (except for adverse reactions), as it doesn’t have a highly toxic venom.
+Its bite isn’t usually serious (except for adverse reactions), as it doesn’t have a highly toxic venom.

 Feeding the Montpellier snake

-They are snakes considered Eurífagas or not very selective when it comes to selecting their prey (within their status as carnivores), so they have a great variety of victims.
+These are snakes that are considered to be Eurífagas or not very selective when it comes to selecting their prey (within their status as carnivores), so they have a great variety of victims.
 The Montpellier snake feeds mainly on reptiles, birds, and mammals.